HomeGrand SlamsWimbledonHow Wimbledon's Grass Courts Affect Playing Style

 Players made that run so many times across a fortnight that the grass was stripped bare and the soil exposed.
 The court was recording the dominant tactical choice of the era in its own surface.

-One of the least-discussed but most consequential decisions in modern tennis history occurred at Wimbledon in 2002.
-Stung by criticism that the game had become too boring because of the domination of big servers, Wimbledon changed its grass.
-Until then, the grass was a 70/30 combination of rye grass and creeping red fescue grass; it became 100 percent perennial grass.
+One of the least-discussed but most consequential decisions in modern tennis history occurred at Wimbledon at the turn of the millennium.
+Stung by criticism that the men’s game had become too predictable because of the domination of big servers, the All England Club worked with the Sports Turf Research Institute on a change to the composition of its lawns.

 The change was agronomic on the surface — perennial ryegrass is more durable and wears more consistently across a two-week tournament — but its tactical consequences were profound.
 A harder, more compact soil significantly increases the coefficient of restitution, generating a higher bounce.